janboddez/fstop/README.md

 Simple blogware.

 ## Installation
 F-Stop is built on top of Laravel 11.
 It requires PHP 8.2 or higher.
+Thumbnail generation for image uploads requires Imagick, too.

 To install, first download the source:
 ```